Webhooks

 for budget-cap events.
 The field lives on the manifest-level budget: block

-and applies to the whole app — there is no per-service webhook URL.
+and applies to the whole app.
+There is no per-service webhook URL.

 Every webhook is delivered as an HTTP POST with Content-Type: application/json, signed via the rack's webhook_signing_key (see